rrumana/Advent_Of_Code_2024/day_1/README.md

 This day was actually super difficult, not because the challenge was hard, but because I was trying to be really fancy with my approach and use Rust's more functional side.
 I also have stipulated that I will not use unwrap as much as possible, so that means learning about error handling a lot more.
 The challenge was pretty easy after I figured out how to parse a whole text file into two vectors in one go.
 I did use one unwrap in the end, but I am fairly certain that it won't be problematic given a generic dataset and was committed to the bit of doing all the parsing in one go.

-My solution is not very efficient though.
-For part two I used a O(n^2) solution, which is not ideal.
-I could have gotten it down to O(nlogn) with a bit of tuning, but honestly it doesn't matter for this challenge

-UPDATE: I have come back through and cleaned up the way that I do data cleaning to replace all previous uses of unwrap with my glorious pattern matching.
+UPDATE: I have come back through and made my day 2 solution much more efficient by using hash maps for constant lookup times.
+Since making the Hashmap and iterating through it are both O(n) operations, the overall time oomplexity is O(n), which is much faster than the O(n^2) time complexity of my original solution.
+I also cleaned up the way that I do data cleaning to replace all previous uses of unwrap with my glorious pattern matching.

 Instructions follow: